ansyblenetwork/aquietlife/_posts/2021-07-05-choosing-strikes.md

 What quantity should one use to objectively choose a strike?
 The answer is simple: rate of return.
 It is the quantity that is easiest to compute and understand, and at the end of all things, it is the only quantity that matters.

 However, this still doesn't help you decide which rate of return is best.
 There isn't really a clean answer.
-As I noted in the introduction, opportunism should swamp almost any rule of thumb.
+As I noted in the introduction, variable opportunistic factors should swamp almost any rule of thumb.

 There is soft piece of wisdom, however, that I like to keep in mind.
 It comes from [an interview with Charlie Munger](https://www.youtube.com/watch?v=53vXIbsaBgw), which was about investing rather than trading, but one phrase sticks.